telerik/xaml-docs/introduction.md

 Throughout this article, you will find the following sections that describe all of the important aspects in depth:

+{% if site.site_name == 'WPF' %}
 ## Trial Version and Commercial License

-This UI for {{site.framework_name}} library is a commercial UI library.
+This UI for WPF library is a commercial UI library.
 You are welcome to explore its full functionality and get technical support from the team when you register for a free 30-day trial.
+To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual/wpf.aspx).
+Feel free to review the Telerik UI for WPF [License Agreement](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s) to get acquainted with the full terms of use.

+{% else %}
+## Commercial License

-To use it commercially, you need to [purchase a license]{% if site.site_name == 'WPF' %}(https://www.telerik.com/purchase/individual/wpf.aspx){% else %}(https://www.telerik.com/purchase/individual/silverlight.aspx){% endif %}.
-Feel free to review the Telerik UI for {{site.framework_name}} [License Agreement]{% if site.site_name == 'WPF' %}(http://www.telerik.com/purchase/license-agreement/wpf-dlw-s){% else %}(http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s){% endif %} to get acquainted with the full terms of use.
+This UI for Silverlight library is a commercial UI library.
+To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual/silverlight.aspx).
+Feel free to review the Telerik UI for Silverlight [License Agreement](http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s) to get acquainted with the full terms of use.
+{% endif %}

 ## Support Options